Hipparchus-Math/hipparchus/hipparchus-migration/src/site/markdown/index.md

      class not found.
 The exception context feature that was present in Apache Commons Math has been merged into the `MathRuntimeException` base class.
 Its `getValue(key)` method is essentially replaced by `getParts[index]`.
+  * classes from packages `org.apache.commons.math[34].geometry.partitioning.utilities`
+     or `org.apache.commons.math[34].optimization` not found
-  * `AVLTree`, `OrderedTuple` and several other classes not found almost all the classes that were already deprecated in Apache Commons Math have been removed from Hipparchus, users must  replace them before performing the migration
+     almost all the classes that were already deprecated in Apache Commons Math have been removed from Hipparchus, users must  replace them before performing the migration.
+  * method `derivative()` in class `PolynomialFunction` not found.
+     Despite this method was not deprecated it was removed as superseded by the already existing `polynomialDerivative` method which is fully compatible with it as it returns a more specialized type
+  * `getDimension()` and `getFirstIndex() not found in `EquationsMapper` and `getSecondaryMappers()` not present in `ExpandableODE`.
+     There is now only one equations mapper for both the primary equation and the various secondary equations in an ODE, so the way to map the composite state into primary and secondary states is different, and in fact much simpler.
+     Users must retrieve the single mapper by calling `getMapper()` and then get directly the primary and secondary states from this single mapper.
+   * cannot instantiate `SummaryStatistics`.
+     Building `SummaryStatistics` is now done using a builder.
+If using only default settings, usears can replace `new SummaryStatistics()` with `SummaryStatistics.create()` to solve the problem.

 ### Checking everything runs